 If the deceased was a UK citizen living in the UK, there is no way to satisfy the bureaucratic requirement of filing a family certificate.
-Until Brexit, British citizens living in the EU can file, instead, a simple letter stating who the family members of the deceased were at the time of death.
+Before the end of Brexit implementation period, British citizens living in the EU can file, instead, a simple letter stating who the family members of the deceased were at the time of death.
 After Brexit, British citizens living in the UK shall go through the extra steps of (1) preparing an affidavit in compliance with specific requirements, (2) get the signature authenticated by a notary or solicitor, (3) apply for apostille certificate at the Foreign and Commonwealth Office, (4) obtain a certified translation (for example in an Italian Court under oath) and pay the related fees, charges and taxes.

 The same would apply to any situation where a simple statement signed by the user is accepted by an Italian government office only under the condition of EU citizenship.

 However, each local authority applies its own interpretation of national rules and it would not be unlikely to be in a scenario where, even before the end of the Brexit implementation period, a local municipal representative might apply a policy applicable to non-EU citizen.